Highlights–Western Field Conference 2018

 A question asked at the beginning of the conference was repeated: “What would you do if you had only 24 hours to live?”
 We were reminded that that is all the time we have every day.
 Let us use our time, gifts, circumstances, and blessings to honor our Lord and King, who will soon return and say to all who love Him, “Come, ye blessed of My Father, inherit the kingdom prepared for you from the foundation of the world.”
 Matthew 25:34.

 Thus ended the Western Field Conference.
-It was a very joyous time spent together with God and each other!
+It was a very joyous time spent together with God and one another!
 Thank you to all who managed this blessed event, including the former Western Field officers, coordinators, planning assistants, presenters, musicians, teachers, photographers David Moreno and Helen Marttinen, and all the participants!
 May these highlights and the Spirit of God resonate deeply in your soul!